manalijadhav97/salesforce-interview-prep-1/05 Apex.md

 1. Database Class

-    - What is use case of savepoints?
+    - What is the use case of savepoints?
-    - What is use case of SaveResults, UpdateResults, DeleteResults etc.
+    - What is the use case of SaveResults, UpdateResults, DeleteResults etc.

 1. System Class